 Whole plant foods act several ways in the body to benefit blood sugar control

-As mentioned above, whole food plant-based diets can help improve blood sugar and insulin regulation as well as bring down inflammation, so it should not be surprising that weight loss is a common side effect.
+As mentioned above, whole food plant-based diets can help improve blood sugar regulation as well as bring down inflammation, so it should not be surprising that weight loss is a common side effect.

-One study found that a low fat plant-based diet had a role in preventing diabetes by improving fasting insulin and beta-cell function in the pancreas (7).
+One study found that a low fat plant-based diet had a role in preventing diabetes by improving fasting and beta-cell function in the pancreas (7).

 Weight loss has been observed in plant-based studies even without calorie restriction and exercise, which means diet modifications do have a profound effect on weight control (9).